welpo/osc.garden/content/blog/shuku-condensed-media-language-learning/index.md

 4. Creates a list of speech segments (start/end timings from subs)
 5. Extracts the segments to a temporary directory
 6. Joins segments into audio file with metadata and a clean filename: `Blade Runner 2049 (2017) (condensed).mp3`

+## What does it look like?

+Here's a clip from Blade Runner 2049.
+The audio comes from the condensed version:

+{{ aside(text="The main use-case for shuku is condensed audio, not video.") }}

+<video controls preload="none" width="800" poster="media/blade_runner_2049_poster.webp" title="Blade Runner 2049 original vs condensed clip" src="media/blade_runner_2049_original_vs_condensed.mp4"></video>

+{{ admonition(type="info", text="By default, shuku [adds half a second around each line](https://github.com/welpo/shuku?tab=readme-ov-file#padding) to avoid abrupt cuts.") }}

+As you can see, the dialogue bits are almost identical, except there's less silence in the condensed version.
+The main difference is we skip the fighting and travelling.

 ## Source of the idea